Neamar/featureless-job-queue/README.md

 })
 ```

-If you need to save multiple jobs at once, use the array function to minimize the amount of calls sent to Redis.
+If you need to save multiple jobs at once, use the array version of the function to minimize the amount of calls sent to Redis.
 There is no limit to the quantity of jobs that can be saved at once, the library will ensure all the data can be sent to Redis by saving the jobs chunks by chunks.

-Chunk size can be configured with the constructor's option `cargoConcurrency`, which default to 200.
+Chunk size can be configured with the constructor option `cargoConcurrency`, which default to 200.

 ### Stop processing
 ```js